-On March 14, 2018, the District adopted facilities fee resolution due and payable upon issuance of a building permit to a buyer by the City of Commerce City or Adams County.
-The resolution was amended and restated on January 14, 2019.
+As amended on April 7, 2021, the District adopted a facilities fee resolution imposing facilities fees which are due and payable upon issuance of a building permit to a buyer by the City or Adams County.
+The resolution was amended and restated on October 19, 2020.
 The fee, at the District's discretion, may be used for costs associated with capital improvements, operations and maintenance, and/or pledged for debt service payments.
 The fees are \$2,500 per single family detached dwelling unit and \$1,500 per attached single-family attached dwelling unit.
-During 2019, the District collected \$0 in fees.
+During 2020, the District collected \$600,000 in fees.
+The District may also establish a facilities fee rate for commercial property.